Which countries allow Political Ads?

 Are ads related to legislation or regulations allowed?

-No, ads cannot reference past, current, or proposed referenda, ballot measures, bills, legislation, regulation, directives, judicial outcomes, or any country-specific equivalents.
+For countries where Political Ads are prohibited, ads cannot reference past, current, or proposed referenda, ballot measures, bills, legislation, regulation, directives, judicial outcomes, or any country-specific equivalents.

 Do royalties fall under this policy?